joghdr/hso_dy/README.md

-# hso_dy

-Hadron Structure Oriented approach to TMD phenomenology - Drell-Yan
+# Hadron Structure Oriented approach to TMD phenomenology - Drell-Yan

-1) Description
+## Description

 Language: C++ (Tested with gcc compilers, i.e. Linux) The code allows to reproduce results analogous to those published in: